QuBenhao/LeetCode/problems/problems_1787/problem.md

 # 1787.
-Make the XOR of All Segments Equal to Zero
+Make the XOR of All Segments Equal to Zero [Rating: 2640.38]

 You are given an array `nums` and an integer `k`.
 The XOR of a segment `[left, right]` where `left <= right` is the `XOR` of all the elements with indices between `left` and `right`, inclusive: `nums[left] XOR nums[left+1] XOR ...
 XOR nums[right]`.